inconvergent/cl-veq/DOCS.md

  ; VLABELS names a macro:
  ;   Lambda-list: ((&REST LABS) &BODY BODY)
  ;   Documentation:
- ;     wraps labels so that it can be used with implicit mvc. that is, ;     all labels are defined as if with def*, vdef* or fvdef* ;     use %labelname to call the function directly, not via mvc.
+ ;     wraps labels so that it can be used with implicit mvc. that is, all labels ;     are defined as if with def*.
+ ;     use %labelname to call the function directly.
  ;   Source file: src/lets.lisp
 ```